 The best photos are high-quality images with you as the centre focus.
 It’s a good idea to think about hiring a professional photographer so you can get the best images possible.
 Take headshots as well as full-body images.

 The Open Call

 Make sure you are prompt to avoid disappointment.
-Agents are extremely busy and therefore, will not have additional time to see you.
+Agents are extremely busy and will not have time to see you if you’re late.
 The appointment will not last very long and you will have an answer straight away.

 Make sure you dress well and bring a portfolio of work to showcase your modelling skills.
 If you have yet to do any work as a model, hire a photographer to take high-quality images of you.

 Casting calls can require you to wait a long time, so remember to bring snacks, water and a book to keep you occupied.